Four Main Functions of FM

 The great thing about hoteling is that it works at any scale.
 You’re liable to find a 10-room hotel in the same city as a 150-room hotel.
 No matter where you stay or for how long, the process is the same: 1) Reservation; 2) Confirmation; 3) Check-in; and 4) Check-out.

 The same goes for hotel desks.
-It doesn’t matter if there are 10 desks or 150 workspaces, the hoteling process is scalable.
+It doesn’t matter if there are ten desks or 150 workspaces; the hoteling process is scalable.
 What matters is that the process for accessing these desks remains the same for all workers in all situations.
-Whether they’re reserving a 10-person conference room or a single desk for half of a day, the process should be familiar, simple, and orderly.
+So whether they’re reserving a 10-person conference room or a single desk for half a day, the process should be familiar, simple, and orderly.
 It’s the only way to make hoteling work well.